2020 RETURN TO PLAY BASEBALL/SOFTBALL SEASON

-Fairmount Sports Association provides community baseball/softball on The Ben Franklin Parkway ball fields in Center City, Philadelphia, serving hundreds of children from all surrounding neighborhoods since 1963.
+Every Spring Fairmount Sports Association provides community baseball/softball on The Ben Franklin Parkway ball fields in Center City, Philadelphia, serving hundreds of boys and girls from Fairmount and surrounding neighborhoods.

 FSA offers league play for boys and girls; T Ball typically involves age groups (boys and girls) starting at 4 years old up thru 6 years old; Girls Softball begins at the rookie level for ages 7-9, junior level for girls ages 10-12 and a senior level league for girls ages 13-16 years of age.
 If total registrants are not sufficient to produce separate girl’s leagues; leagues may be merged to create a single rookie – junior league.
 Boy’s baseball begins at the rookie level (7-9 age groups), Junior or Pony League (10-12 age groups) and senior league (13-16) years of age (older boys league is wooden bat only).